stephwills/docker-neo4j/README.md

 ## Running post-DB cypher commands
 The image contains the ability to run a series of cypher commands after the database has started.
-It achieves this by running a a provided `cypher-runner.sh` script located in this image's `/cypher-runner` directory.
+It achieves this by running a provided `cypher-runner.sh` script located in this image's `/cypher-runner` directory.
 This script is executed towards the end of the `docker-entrypoint.sh` and runs in the background until the provided cypher commands have been executed.

-All you need to do to run your one early cypher commands is provide them in the either a `/cypher-runner/cypher-script.once` or `/cypher-runner/cypher-script.always` file and provide the neo4j credentials.
+All you need to do to run your own early cypher commands is to provide them in either a `/cypher-runner/cypher-script.once` or `/cypher-runner/cypher-script.always` file and provide the neo4j credentials.